 1st Reconciliation for Adults

 Adults who have not received their 1st Reconciliation will need to join the Catholic Church through the Rite of Christian Initiation for Adults (RCIA).
 The RCIA is a process of spiritual growth and learning about Catholicism.
 Through the RCIA, you are invited to enter into a relationship with God and the Church.
 Those who go through the RCIA and wish to become Christians are baptized.
 If you are already baptized and want to become Catholic, you will prepare for your Confirmation and 1st Eucharist.
 You will receive your 1st Reconciliation during this preparation.
-Contact Tim in our parish office to join RCIA.
+Contact Stephanie in our parish office to join RCIA.
 (919-848-1533).

 Opportunities for Reconciliation at St. Luke’s

 Fr.
 Rob hears confessions every Saturday from 4:00-5:00pm and every Tuesday from 9:00-9:30am.
 You can also schedule an appointment by calling the parish office (919-848-1533).
 Additionally, penance services are held during the Advent and Lenten seasons where many priests are available to hear your confession.